Digital-Bastelbude/iwheb-auth/LOGIN-FLOW.md

 **Process:**
 1. Session is loaded by `session_id`
 2. Code is validated (`validateCode`):
-   - Code must match user's code
+   - Code must match session's code
    - Code must not be expired
 3. On successful validation:
    - Session is marked as validated (`validated = true`)
+   - User's activity timestamp is updated (`touchUser`)
-   - New session-ID is generated (`touchUser`)
+   - New session-ID is generated (session rotation)
    - Used code is replaced with a new one (security)

 **Response (Success):**